NellielProject/Nelliel/documentation/development/basic-guidelines.md

 SQLite: 3.22

 ### Browser Support
-Nelliel must be fully functional with Firefox, Chrome, Safari and Edge.
-Maintaining compatibility with older versions of these browsers is encouraged when reasonably possible.
+Nelliel must be fully functional with recent versions of major browsers.
+Maintaining compatibility with older versions or less common browsers is encouraged when reasonable to do so.

 ## Versioning
 After the 1.0 Release, Nelliel versioning will follow Major.Minor.Patch under these definitions: